databio/IGD/README.md

 - `path/to/igd_data_file` is the path to the igd data (mode 1)
 ```

-An example: `query100.bed` is an example query file
+An example: `query100.bed` is an example query file.
 ```
 igd search query100.bed rme_igd/roadmap.igd
 ```